#117 - 1 in 3 Women Are Leaving The Workforce

 Her book is not only helping women like me (who struggled with a few cancer diagnoses) but health care professionals are paying attention to what she has to say.
 And she’s only just begun.

-In last week's newsletter, I chatted with you about how so many of you are at a crossroads and offered you three steps to start pivoting from where you are to where you want to go.
+In last week's blog post, I chatted with you about how so many of you are at a crossroads and offered you three steps to start pivoting from where you are to where you want to go.

 So, today’s three tips or steps build on what I shared with you last week.
 If you really, really, really want to build something, and be the architect of your life, then I wrote this post with you in mind.